alexjlockwood/kyrie/README.md

 `VectorDrawable`s are great because they provide density independence—they can be scaled arbitrarily on any device without loss of quality. `AnimatedVectorDrawable`s make them even more awesome, allowing us to animate specific properties of a `VectorDrawable` in a variety of ways.

-However, these two classes also have several limitations:
+However, these two classes also have some limitations:

 - They can't be paused, resumed, or seeked.
 - They can't be dynamically created at runtime (they must be inflated from a drawable resource).
 - They only support a small subset of features that SVGs provide on the web.

-Kyrie extends the functionality of `VectorDrawable`s and `AnimatedVectorDrawable`s by addressing these problems.
+Kyrie was created in order to address these problems.

 ## Getting started

-To play an animation using Kyrie, you first need to build a [`KyrieDrawable`][kyriedrawable].
+To create an animation using Kyrie, we first need to build a [`KyrieDrawable`][kyriedrawable].
 There are two ways to do this:

 ### Option #1: from an existing VD/AVD resource